PyMoDAQ/PyMoDAQ/docs/src/developer_folder/contributing.rst

 *************
 * Sébastien Weber, Research Engineer at CEMES/CNRS
 * Matthieu Cabos helped with this documentation
-* David Bresteau wrote the documentation of the PID extension
+* David Bresteau wrote the documentation of the PID extension and the tutorial: :ref:`plugin_development`

 Testing
 *******